Magnus-G/Code-Notes/README.md

      <%= button_to "This is a link button", root_path, :method => "get", class: 'btn' %>

+To link to a page that is created, that is specific, go to controllers and the correct controller file (e.g. if the page is a "race" then go to the "races_controller").
+Find the

+    def <name of the html you are working in>

+and copy the @race (or whatever has an @ in front of it).
+Then use this link code:

+    <%= button_to "Back", race_path(@race), :method => "get", class: 'btn' %>

 ##Repeat elements

     <% 3.times do %>